-In the last hour of the 2020 legislative session, the Missouri General Assembly expanded mail-in voting with confusing approved changes to the absentee ballot process.
+The Missouri General Assembly expanded mail-in voting for 2020 elections but voters are finding the rules to be confusing.
 Healthy voters under age 65 can request a mail-in ballot in the August and November elections, but voters using that excuse will have to have their ballots notarized and return it by mail before Election Day.

 Voters can apply to be on the permanently-disabled list to receive an absentee ballot application before each election and have the notary requirement waived.
 Contact your local election authority for more information,

 Click here for the form to request an absentee ballot.
 Completed ballots must be received by 7 pm on Election Day.

 Click here for contact information on Local Election Authorities.